 - Is there any way that you can confirm that there’s a desperate need in the market for your offer?

-- Are the markets you’re looking at too wide?
+- Are the markets you’re looking at too full?
 Are you trying to pursue too much at once?
 Is it too narrow?

 Finally, complete a competitive analysis where you identify the crowded and less crowded areas, pinpointing as best you can where your business’s best opportunity lies.